Fred Best Classic

-The Fred Best Classic is a Brisbane Racing Club Group 3 Thoroughbred horse race for horses aged three years old, at set weights, over a distance of 1400 metres, held annually at Eagle Farm Racecourse, Brisbane, Australia during the Queensland Winter Racing Carnival.
-Prizemoney is A$300,000.
+The Fred Best Classic is a Brisbane Racing Club Group 3 Thoroughbred horse race for horses aged three years old, at set weights, held annually at either Eagle Farm Racecourse over 1400m or at Doomben Racecourse over 1350m, Brisbane, Australia during the Queensland Winter Racing Carnival.

 History

 The race is named in honour of former top trainer Fred Best (died 1990), who dominated Brisbane racing for 20 years into the 1970s.

 The race has its beginnings from the sponsor, Brisbane's newspaper The Courier-Mail, which sponsored a two-year-old race in 1984.
 The race was not sponsored again by the newspaper until 1987, when the race was run for three-year-olds.
 The race has seen many name changes.

-Trainer Peter Snowden holds the record with three wins in this race (2008, 2010, 2012).
+Trainer Peter Snowden holds the record with four wins in this race (2008, 2010, 2012 and 2019).

-The race record is held by 2007 winner Gold Edition, who ran the 1,350 metres in 1.17.52.
+The race record for the 1350m journey is held by 2007 winner Gold Edition, who won in 1.17.52.
+In 2019 Military Zone won in 1:22.06 over the 1400m at Eagle Farm.